 Measuring the impact of digital campaigns is complex.
 It becomes even harder when you’re a small business wanting to sell online through your e-shop.
-Seeing the spend increase without having a direct impact on sales may be frightening.
+Seeing the spending increase without having a direct impact on sales may be frightening.
 This is exactly what happened to one of our clients, Twistiti, a small Belgian company selling educational watches to teach children how to grasp the concept of time.

 When we first met the owner, he was clueless and didn’t know where to start.
 He wasn’t convinced about the real added value of digital advertising on his online sales.
-He tested several awareness campaigns in the past, but as soon as the cost per sale was increasing or the sales volume was not following the same path as the increase in budget allocated to media, the first reaction was to stop the campaigns right away to avoid spending without immediate return on investment.
+He tested several awareness campaigns in the past, but as soon as the cost per sale was increasing or the sales volume was not following the same path as the increase in the budget allocated to media, the first reaction was to stop the campaigns right away to avoid spending without an immediate return on investment.

 As an online shopping enthusiast, I often compare products to find the one that suits me the best.
 Once I’ve found what I want, I compare different webshops to find the best place where I can buy my precious item.
 I sometimes buy it at that moment, sometimes keep it in mind to buy the product when I need it.
-This is common behaviour of an online user, and even more so since the pandemic.
+This is common behavior of an online user, and even more so since the pandemic.

 Looking for a product online doesn’t mean immediately buying it for the reasons mentioned here above.
 The same goes for every single step in the customer journey.

-When digging deeper, we realized those same channels were actually generating more than a third of all the add to carts on the eshop.
+When digging deeper, we realized those same channels were actually generating more than a third of all the add-to-carts on the eshop.
 Basically, users were interested, they added to their cart to come back after some time or look for other marketplaces to buy it.
 Considering the reduced lifetime of cookies, no attribution model will give credit to your campaigns, as the analytics won’t be able to retrace the entire customer journey, and will thus undervalue your campaign channels.
-This is mainly true for Safari and Firefox users with their built-in restrictions deleting 1st party cookies after 7 days or 1 day in certain conditions, but is also valid for chrome users impacted by GDPR and users deleting their cookies.
+This is mainly true for Safari and Firefox users with their built-in restrictions deleting 1st party cookies after 7 days or 1 day in certain conditions but is also valid for chrome users impacted by GDPR and users deleting their cookies.

 It reveals the importance of determining the right KPI to assess the performance of your upper-funnel campaign.
 Sales being too far away in the customer journey, a proxy KPI needs to be set, based on its relationship with that final conversion.
-For an e-commerce, the website is often built this way: Product Page – Cart – Conversion Funnel – Sale.
+For e-commerce, the website is often built this way: Product Page – Cart – Conversion Funnel – Sale.
 This exercise can obviously be applied to any kind of business.
 The goal is to find the deepest KPI that can be measured within 24h to counter browser restrictions and that can be used as a leading indicator for conversions at a later stage.

 Once the correct KPI correlation has been determined, a correct value of each conversion needs to be calculated based on its relationship with the final sale, basically using the conversion rates between each step.
-If your desired cost per sale is 50€ and if you need 5 add to carts to have one sale, the target value of your ATC will be 10€.
+If your desired cost per sale is 50€ and if you need 5 add-to-carts to have one sale, the target value of your ATC will be 10€.
 As simple as that.

-If you don’t, you will under-invest in consideration driving campaigns as “they never convert” and start over-investing in lower funnel touchpoints (often branded search and retargeting) as they get the credit by cookie based attribution.
+If you don’t, you will under-invest in consideration driving campaigns as “they never convert” and start over-investing in lower-funnel touchpoints (often branded search and retargeting) as they get the credit by cookie-based attribution.
 It is then impossible to scale up as you’re blocking new acquisition focussing on people that already know you or have already taken their decision to buy from you.

 Don’t forget the other marketplaces!
 Users have their consumption habits.
 They are curious about a product they saw online and look for it in places they trust.
 For our client Twistiti, as soon as awareness campaigns were launched, an increase in Amazon sales was spotted.
-Not considering those sales would imply you’re putting aside part of your data and undervalue all your upper-funnel marketing efforts.
+Not considering those sales would imply you’re putting aside part of your data and undervaluing all your upper-funnel marketing efforts.

 Results of our approach: the volume of digital sales increased by 1500% at the end of 2020 compared to the year before.
 Even though part of this success may be attributed to the lockdown, figures in January 2021 were still excellent with a 10X increase in sales compared to January 2020, before the Covid pandemic hit.